electric-sql/electric/docs/api/service.md

     TO electric;
 ```

-XXX @alco -- is the information above correct?

 ## Migrations proxy

 Electric exposes a [Migrations proxy](../usage/data-modelling/migrations.md#migrations-proxy) as a TCP service.
 This must be secured using `PG_PROXY_PASSWORD` and is exposed on `PG_PROXY_PORT`.